 Vitamin B12 has a beneficial impact on your sleep-wake circadian rhythm and improves sleep patterns and consistency.
 Adequate levels of this vitamin also make you feel rested and less fatigued.

 Deficiency in vitamin B12 levels is linked to increased levels of triglycerides and cholesterol.
 This is mainly due to higher levels of homocysteine, which is an amino acid that acts as a marker for the early development of heart disease.
-One of the most important benefits of adequate levels of this vitamin is that it lowers your homocysteine levels, which in turn, reduces the risk of heart disease.
+One of the most important benefits of vitamin B12 is it helps to increase adequate levels of this vitamin that it lowers your homocysteine levels, which, in turn, reduces the risk of heart disease.

 Another important benefit of maintaining adequate vitamin B12 levels is that it enhances the health and appearance of your skin.
 There are several reasons that make one’s skin lifeless and unhealthy.
 These include infections, inflammation, and even elevated triglycerides and cholesterol levels.

 Vitamin B12 is important for cell reproduction and helps in keeping the skin healthier and free of inflammation and infections.
 It also helps prevent and treat conditions such as eczema and psoriasis.

 9. Helps in the Treatment of Diabetes